Saturday 15 August 2026 - 8:15 am - 6:00 pm

 MC + early presenter announcements

-We’re excited to confirm that the day will be MC’d by Richard Hill an experienced psychotherapist, educator and author known for making complex ideas about the brain, stress and wellbeing feel practical, human, and usable.
+We’re excited to confirm that our Master of Ceremonies for the day is Richard Hill (MA, MEd, MBMSc, DPC) an experienced psychotherapist, educator and author known for making complex ideas about the brain, stress and wellbeing feel practical, human, and usable.
 Richard brings warmth, clarity and momentum to conversations that matter, with a strong focus on how people change, heal, and grow through connection.

-We can also confirm the following presenters will be contributing on the day (with keynote announcements to follow):
+We can also confirm the following presenters who will be contributing on the day, including:

-• Philip Armstrong - VMHPAA CEO and Man Counsellor
+Philip Armstrong - VMHPAA CEO and principal of Man Counsellor

 Three streams on the day